lumeland/lume.land/docs/getting-started/page-formats.md

 </lume-code>

 This is an example of a page using Vento.
-Like markdown, it can contain the front matter to store the page data, which is used to render the Vento code.
+Like Markdown, it can have a front matter to store data, which is used to render the Vento code.
 Note that it has the `layout` variable, so the result of rendering this page will be passed to the layout in the `content` variable (along with the other variables `title` and `links`).

 ## Create pages with JavaScript

 JavaScript (or TypeScript) can be useful for complex pages requiring some logic before rendering.
-You can create page files with the extension `.page.js`.
+You can create page files with the extension `.page.js` and `.page.ts`.
 The `.page` sub-extension is required to distinguish JavaScript files that generate static pages from other JavaScript files destined to be run in the browser.

 The previous Vento example reimplemented in JavaScript: